Schur--Weyl Equivalences for Wreath Product Superalgebras: Preliminaries

 For the purposes of this paper, a polynomial representation of degree $d$ for $U(\gl_{n}(\k))$ will mean a $U(\gl_{n}(\k ))$-supermodule which is isomorphic to a (possibly infinite) direct sum of irreducible polynomial representations of degree $d$.
-The full subcategory of polynomial representations of degree $d$ for $U(\gl_{n}(\k ))$ is a semisimple category.
+In particular, the category of polynomial representations of degree $d$ for $U(\gl_{n}(\k ))$ is a semisimple category.
 If $M$ is a polynomial representation of degree $d$ for $U(\gl_{n}(\k))$, then $M$ is a weight module with

 \begin{definition} For $d \geq 0$, let $\Pol_{d} = \Pol_{d}(\gl_{n}(A))$ be the full subcategory of $U(\gl_{n}(A))$-supermodules $M$ which satisfy the following conditions: \begin{enumerate} \item the restriction of $M$ to $U(\gl_{n}(\k ))$ is isomorphic to a polynomial representation of degree $d$; \item for all $i \in [1,n]$, if $m \in M_{\lambda}$ with $\lambda (h_{i}) =0$, then $E_{i,i}^{a}m =0$ for all homogeneous $a \in A$. \end{enumerate} \end{definition} Observe that $V_{n}^{\otimes d}$ and subquotients of $V_{n}^{\otimes d}$ are objects in $\Pol_{d}$.